Biggest Fish Ever Caught

 There is no doubt that Nova Scotia is famous for Atlantic Bluefin tuna fishing.

 However, Ken Fraser got quite lucky that he was out fishing back in 1979 instead of today, as the sport of fishing bluefin tuna is far more regulated than it is now.
+But he was able to reel in and bring home the biggest tuna ever caught and to this day, his record has not been broken.

 The Atlantic Bluefin Tuna is also one of the fastest fish in the ocean, reaching speeds of 44 mph!